-A public bus stop is located at the upper portion of Kea'ahala Road where it meets the campus roadway.
-The approximate 100-foot section of Kea'ahala Road is designated as public property and is included for the purposes of gathering and reporting crime statistics.
+A public bus stop is located at the upper portion of Kea'ahala Road just below the campus administration building (Hale Alaka'i.
+Note that the approximate 150-foot upper section of Kea'ahala Road is designated as public property.